 The magic of Lake Iseo told by National Geographic

-The famous National Geographic magazine dedicates a long and passionate article to the Italian region of the great lakes, electing Lake Iseo and the territory of Sebino and Franciacorta as the most fascinating destination, although less involved by international tourism.
+The famous National Geographic magazine dedicated in the 2020 a long and passionate article to the Italian region of the great lakes, electing Lake Iseo and the territory of Sebino and Franciacorta as the most fascinating destination, although less involved by international tourism.

 The author of the publication, Sarah Barrell, describes the magic of a winter day on Lake Iseo in close contact with local people who tell her ancient customs, such as fishing, with its traditional handmade nets and historic wooden boats, its rhythms made of rising with the cold morning climate that blows from the Alpine peaks in this season.